woleet/woleet-openapi-java-client/docs/ReceiptApi.md

     //JWTAuth.setApiKeyPrefix("Token");

     ReceiptApi apiInstance = new ReceiptApi(defaultClient);
-    String anchorId = "anchorId_example"; // String | Identifier of the anchor for which to build the proof receipt. try {
+    String anchorId = "anchorId_example"; // String | Identifier of the data anchor for which to build the proof receipt. try {
       File result = apiInstance.getOTSReceipt(anchorId);
       System.out.println(result);